 Coming up in the entertainment industry (nightclub’s to be specific) I learned quickly that Chicago and City Hall hate hip hop.
-Sure; the city publicly endorses Chance the Rapper and the Save Money army, but it probably helps that Chano’s father is Rahm’s deputy chief of staff and director of the Mayor's Office of Public Engagement AND that their music is usually uplifting and violence free.
-Before the well-deserved explosion of Chance & Co., seeing a hip hop headliner at one of the best nightclubs in Chicago was a rarity.
-However, the last few years venue and nightclub owners (Studio Paris and Shay leading the charge) have started a new chapter in this story.
-Simply put, the best nightclubs in Chicago are booking more hip hop oriented events and for that we give thanks.
+Sure; the city endorses Chance and the Save Money army.
+However, it probably helps that their music is usually uplifting and violence free.
+Before the explosion of Chance & Co., seeing a hip hop headliner at one of the best nightclubs in Chicago was a rarity.
+Now, venue and nightclub owners (Studio Paris and Shay leading the charge) have started a new chapter in this story.

 Take our nightclub partner Studio Paris Chicago.
-Last month alone, they booked Metro Boomin (producer of #WhatATimeToBeAlive), DJ Esco (Future Hendrix’s fulltime DJ), DJ Ruckus, DJ Jazzy Jeff, DJ Oreo, Ja Rule, and have both DJ Sean Mac and local Chicago musician OddCouple booked for upcoming dates.
-Even a club like Cuvee, known for its extremely strict front door policies, is getting in on the action having booked Big Sean this Friday (3/31).
-While this may seem like nothing special, I’m telling you from experience: These types of artists were not getting booked so frequently in River North just 3 years ago.
+Last month, they booked Metro Boomin, DJ Esco (Future’s fulltime DJ), DJ Ruckus, DJ Jazzy Jeff, DJ Oreo, and Ja Rule.
+They even have DJ Sean Mac and local Chicago musician OddCouple booked for upcoming dates.
+Even a club like Cuvee Chicago, known for its strict front door policies, is getting in on the action.
+Big Sean performs Friday (3/31).
+While this may seem like nothing special, we know from experience: These types of artists do not happen in River North.

 In 2015, when we produced #OreoFest, we had our own run-in with this behind-the-scenes discrimination when law enforcement from the Portage Park police department caught wind we were doing an “urban show.”
 On the morning of 12/27/17, I received a phone call from someone representing the Alderman of the ward and CPD claiming we couldn’t put a certain group of artists on stage.
 See…we booked Lil Durk as a surprise performer and that simply wasn’t going to fly.